A DISTINCT VIEWPOINT

 children, however I only found one;

 Julian Mills b-1897 at Fort Simpson, he built the 2nd steamship for Fort McMurry region.
 He married 1927 Phyllis Burke and retired to Edmonton 1870.

 Elizabeth Paul b-1887 Northwest Territories daughter Joseph Paul b-1861 Northwest Territories married Mary b-1866 Northwest Territories

 (I)-David Shannon of Ireland claimed squatter's rights to a quarter section of land at Olds (Alberta).

-David Shannon, born Ireland, selected a 1/4 section of land near the sixth siding of the CPR Railway out of Calgary.
-In July 27, 1891 it was renamed Olds after George Olds a CPR railway manager.
+David Shannon, born Ireland, selected a 1/4 section of land near the sixth siding of the Canadian Pacific Railway Railway out of Calgary.
+In July 27, 1891 it was renamed Olds after George Olds a Canadian Pacific Railway railway manager.